milatechtransfer/paperpal/README.md

 ### Cursor

-> If this is your first time using an MCP server for Claude Desktop App, see https://docs.cursor.com/context/model-context-protocol#remote-development
+> If this is your first time using an MCP server for Cursor, see https://docs.cursor.com/context/model-context-protocol#remote-development

 First, clone this repository locally:

     git clone https://github.com/jerpint/paperpal

-Add this to your `mcp.json` cursor file:
+Add this to the root of the project in a `.cursor/mcp.json` file:

 ```
 {